nitin42/redocx/docs/styling.md

 # Styling 💄

+> glamorous-redocx is in progress which means you'll be able to style and render the components with [glamorous](https://github.com/paypal/glamorous).

 ## Style properties for the component
 Below are the style properties for Text, Document, List, Header, Footer, BulletItem and NumberItem components.